sagarikapadhy/emailfxdatatest-gradle/README.md

 ## approach (gradle)
 This is a gradle project.
 writing csv file in classpath and deleting after email sent.
-Can stream the content.